Best 16 Application Performance Monitoring Tools & Software 2026

 Best for scale-up companies and engineering teams for cost-effective observability

-- Free open-source version available
+- Free open-source version available (self-hosted, AGPL)

-- Transparent pricing from $30/month
+- Transparent flexible pricing

 - Visit Website ›